MBA Rural Management: Admission 2025, Syllabus, Eligibility, Colleges, Careers

 Top Recruiters

-NGOs & Development Organizations such as PRADHAN, SEWA, CARE, BAIF, Naandi Foundation, Self Employed Women's Association (SEWA), Bill & Melinda Gates Foundation, etc.
+NGOs & Development Organizations such as PRADHAN, SEWA, CARE, BAIF, Naandi Foundation, Self-Employed Women's Association (SEWA), Bill & Melinda Gates Foundation, etc.

-Financial Institutions like NABARD, ICICI Bank, HDFC Bank, SBI, Muthoot Fincorp, IndusInd Bank, various Small Finance Banks, Microfinance Institutions.
+Financial Institutions like NABARD, ICICI Bank, HDFC Bank, SBI, Muthoot Fincorp, IndusInd Bank, various Small Finance Banks, and Microfinance Institutions.
 And Agri-Business Companies

 Average Salary in India